An Overview of da Vinci Robotic Surgery

 What to Expect from Minimally Invasive da Vinci Robotic Surgery

 The da Vinci System is a sophisticated robotic platform that offers a minimally invasive option for major surgery.
-Urologists such as Dr. Allen use this system to perform for radical prostate removal (radical prostatectomy) in cancer patients as well as other urologic surgeries.
+Urologists such as Dr. Allen use this system to perform radical prostate removal (radical prostatectomy) in cancer patients, as well as other urologic surgeries.
 The da Vinci Surgical System cannot be programmed nor make decisions on its own.
 The system is controlled by a skilled and trained surgeon and every surgical maneuver is performed by direct input from that surgeon.

 Like with laparoscopic surgery, with da Vinci robotic surgery, tiny incisions are used instead of the traditional large incision.
 These tiny incisions (1-2 cm) allow miniaturized wristed instruments (EndoWrist) and a high-definition 3D camera into the body cavity.
 Your surgeon will be seated comfortably at the da Vinci console while viewing live, magnified, high-resolution 3D images of the body’s interior.
 Simultaneously, state-of-the-art robotic and computer technologies scale, filter, and seamlessly translate your surgeon’s hand movements into precise micro-movements.
 This is the only technology available in the medical field with the precision, dexterity and control of traditional open surgery, while only requiring dime-sized incisions.